austinramsay/solaris-scripts/README.md

 <b>pam.conf</b>

-Solaris scripts to modify various pam.conf files to support LDAP authentication.
+Solaris Bourne shell scripts to modify various pam.conf files to support LDAP authentication.
+Uses standard Solaris versions of sed/awk and does not require GNU tools.

 Please note that these scripts were tested with Solaris release 5/09.